 Each fall I teach a course on generalized linear models, which covers regression models for continuous data (multiple regression, analysis of variance and analysis of covariance), for binary data (including logistic regression and probit models), for count data (Poisson, over-dispersed Poisson and negative binomial models) and for time to event or survival data (mostly piece-wise exponential hazard models using the Poisson-trick).
-We usually include a bit on log-linear models for contingency tables, but the last couple of years we substituted a week on models for longitudinal and panel data, including fixed and random-effects models.
+I used to include a bit on log-linear models for contingency tables, but the last few years I substituted a week on models for longitudinal and panel data, including fixed and random-effects models.

-The course website includes a set of lecture notes, available in pdf format as well as html, and a collection of Stata logs that show how to obtain every result in the notes using the popular statistical package Stata.
+The course website includes a set of lecture notes, available in pdf format as well as html, and a collection of Stata and R logs that show how to obtain practically every result in the notes using the statistical package Stata or the R language for statistical computing and graphics.
 Depending on the time of the year you also see problem sets and exams, with solutions.
 Sometimes I hear from students in remote corners of the globe who have found these materials useful.

-Last spring I taught two half-semester courses, one on Survival Analysis and one on Multilevel Models.
-I taught these courses before in the Spring terms of 2005, 2008 and 2010, and the plan is to offer them every other year.
+Every other spring term I also teach half-semester courses, one on Survival Analysis and one on Multilevel Models.
+These courses were last offered in 2014 and iwll be offered again in 2016.
 The corresponding sections of the website, while less extensive than the section on GLMs, have a collection of handouts with emphasis on computation.

 In the Spring of 2006 I taught Research Methods in Demography.
 The demography section of the website has handouts that use Stata to do demographic calculations organized under 12 different topics ranging from rates and standardization to stable populations.
 There are also four problem sets with solutions.
-I taught this course again in the Spring of 2008 but with substantially less emphasis on demographic computation, with all calculations done in Excel.
+I taught this course again in the Spring of 2008, but we put substantially less emphasis on demographic computation and did all calculations in Excel.